 Hello!
 My name is Kati Reak and I am the Advancement Director at St. Dominic School.
-My position at school is to work specifically in three areas: retention/recruitment, development and marketing.
-I enjoy working with our staff, students and families on a daily basis.
+My position at school is to work specifically in three areas: retention/recruitment, development, and marketing.
+I enjoy working with our staff, students, and families daily.

-I grew up in the Twin Cities and three years ago I moved to Northfield.
+I grew up in the Twin Cities and four years ago I moved to Northfield.
 I spent my formative years in Catholic education and I firmly believe that is what shaped my strong religious background and work ethic.
 I attended the University of St Thomas and received a B.A. degree in Entrepreneurship and a minor in Communications.
-Professionally, I have experience in marketing and personal finance where I have fine tuned a strong analytical skill set.
-In my free time, you will find me outside, sewing, and spending as much time as possible with my family; especially my three nieces (ages 10, 5, and 3) and nephew (age 6).
+Professionally, I have experience in marketing and personal finance where I have fine-tuned a strong analytical skillset.
+In my free time, you will find me outside, sewing, and spending my time with my family; especially my three nieces and nephew.

-This year, I will continue to build community relationships, enhance our student and family experiences, and effectively communicate the unique opportunities that St. Dominic School provides our students.
+This year, I look forward to building even stronger community relationships, enhancing our student and family experiences, and effectively communicating the unique opportunities that St. Dominic School provides our students and our school community.